Chapter 11: Adaptive Granularity Governance: The Khan Microservice Pattern - Origin, Metrics, and Maturity Model

 No. DDD provides domain modeling techniques, but doesn’t tell you:

-Adaptive Granularity Strategy complements DDD by adding quantitative decision-making on top of domain modeling.
+Adaptive Granularity Governance: The Khan Microservice Pattern complements DDD by adding quantitative decision-making on top of domain modeling.

 11.7.2 “Can’t I just use my intuition?”